History of Poland during the Jagiellonian dynasty: Republic of middle nobility, execution movement

-The Sejm, until 1573 summoned by the king at his discretion (for example when he needed funds to wage a war), composed of the two chambers presided over by the monarch, became in the course of the 16th century the main organ of the state power.
+The Sejm, until 1573 summoned by the king at his discretion (for example, when he needed funds to wage a war), composed of the two chambers presided over by the monarch, became in the course of the 16th century the main organ of state power.
 The reform-minded execution movement had its chance to take on the magnates and the church hierarchy (and take steps to restrain their abuse of power and wealth) when Sigismund Augustus switched sides and lent them his support at the sejm of 1562.
 During this and several more sessions of parliament, within the next decade or so, the Reformation inspired szlachta was able to push through a variety of reforms, which resulted in a fiscally more sound, better governed, more centralized and territorially unified Polish state.
-Some of the changes were too modest, other had never become completely implemented (e. g. recovery of the usurped Crown land), but nevertheless for the time being the middle szlachta movement was victorious.
+Some of the changes were too modest, others had never become completely implemented (e.g., recovery of the usurped Crown land), but nevertheless, for the time being, the middle szlachta movement was victorious.

 Mikołaj Sienicki, a Protestant activist, was a parliamentary leader of the execution movement and one of the organizers of the Warsaw Confederation.